finos/common-domain-model/README.md

 To participate in the standard process and working group meetings, [enroll as a participant](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/Getting%20Started.md#best-practices) by completing a [Community Specification Contributor License Agreement](https://community.finos.org/docs/governance/Standards-Projects#ip-licensing-requirements) (CSL CLA).
 All meetings are to be held [in accordance with the FINOS policies and procedures](https://community.finos.org/docs/governance/meeting-procedures).

-For a more detailed overview of the existing Working Group and standard Participants, Editors and Maintainers, please see [Governance.md](https://github.com/finos/standards-project-blueprint/blob/master/governance-documents/5._Governance.md).
+For a more detailed overview of the existing Working Group and standard Participants, Editors and Maintainers, please click [here]( /docs/governance.md).
 For more information on discussions and announcements subscribe to our mailing list using the following [link](mailto:cdm+subscribe@lists.finos.org).

 Read more about project contribution guidelines, principles, frequently asked questions and the journey of [Common Domain Model into Open Source at FINOS](https://www.finos.org/hubfs/Accepted%20FINOS%20Edits_%20Common%20Domain%20Model%20into%20Open%20Source%20at%20FINOS.docx.pdf).